Korean Marinated Cucumber Salad (Oi Muchim)

 • clove of garlic

-• *Gochugaru or red pepper flakes
+• *Gochugaru (Korean chili flakes, Korean red pepper flakes) or red pepper chili powder, chili flakes work too

 • sesame seeds